muyenzi/HeroSquad/README.md

 ### APPLICATION USE

-HERO SQUAD APP is an app that creates
+HERO SQUAD APP is an app that creates a squad then assign a hero to that squad , specify the minimum number of people that can join that squad and the cause of that squad.

 ### SETUP INSTALLATION REQUIRED